haydnjfarrelly/EPS-Poster-Stimuli/README.md

 ## Non-irritating (High Frequency) Grating
 ![14cpd](https://github.com/user-attachments/assets/5e03a333-4578-4419-aab0-45a6db4fd9a4)

 <br>
 <br>
 <br>

-# Flickered Pattern Glare Stimul
+# Flickered Pattern Glare Stimuli
 The first experimental manipulation for this study.
 These are examples of the flickered Pattern Glare stimuli.
 Here I have used the irritating (medium frequency) grating only, this is for display purpose.
 Participants were exposed to both the irritating (medium frequency) and non-irritating (high frequency) gratings at all rates of flicker.
 <br>
 <br>